nlsfi/db-data-quality-checker/README.md

 # db-data-quality-checker

-Java library for finding executing queries in SQL database.
+Java library for executing queries in SQL database.

 ## Usage